fasyakhuza/MonoZtoLL/optimization/forYuehShun/total_background/README.md

-# I. Settings for submitting jobs to HTCondor.
+# I. Settings for submitting jobs to HTCondor

 A set of scripts to submit jobs to HTCondor for applying preselections to background samples for Z pT optimization